dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 🌍 [View Interactive IP Map](https://maximegrmbs.github.io/dhlab-cultural-weaponisation-ukraine-benchmark/blob/main/plots/ip_locations_map.html)

 ---

 ## 3. Weaponised User Analysis

-Now that we worked on weap vs non weap edits for both registered user and non registered user, we can go one step deeper and only analyse the username that has been weaponsing with a pre-made classification.
-This means that we can also see which type of weaponisisng is made regarding the user type.
+After analysing weaponised vs. non-weaponised edits for both registered and anonymous users, we can now go a step deeper and focus exclusively on the **users who have been classified as weaponising**.
+This allows us to explore not only *who* is weaponising, but also *how* different types of users (registered vs. anonymous) engage in specific forms of weaponisation.

-> Note : Unfortunately, I was not able to retrieve either the article nor the date of the edits.
+> **Note:** Unfortunately, I was not able to retrieve either the articles or the timestamps corresponding to the edits.

 ### Metadata of the `matched_edits_all.csv`